-All electronic bids must be delivered via MuniAuction.
-The rules of the Grant Street Group can be viewed on the Grant Street Group web site and are incorporated herein by reference.
-Bidders must comply with the "Rules of Grant Street Group" in addition to the requirements of this Notice of Sale.
-If any provision of this Notice of Sale conflicts with information provided by MuniAuction, this Notice of Sale shall control.
-Each bidder submitting an electronic bid agrees by doing so that it is solely responsible for all arrangements with (including any charges by) MuniAuction and that MuniAuction is not acting as an agent of the Commonwealth.
-Instructions for submitting electronic bids must be obtained from MuniAuction, and the Commonwealth does not assume any responsibility for ensuring or verifying bidder compliance with the procedures of MuniAuction.
-The Commonwealth shall be entitled to assume that any bid received via MuniAuction has been made by a duly authorized agent of the bidder.
+All electronic bids must be delivered via Parity.
+If any provision of this Amended Notice of Sale conflicts with information provided by Parity, this Amended Notice of Sale shall control.
+Each bidder submitting an electronic bid agrees by doing so that it is solely responsible for all arrangements with (including any charges by) Parity, that the Commonwealth does not endorse or encourage the use of Parity, and that Parity is not acting as an agent of the Commonwealth.
+Instructions for submitting electronic bids must be obtained from Parity, and the Commonwealth does not assume any responsibility for ensuring or verifying bidder compliance with the procedures of Parity.
+The Commonwealth shall be entitled to assume that any bid received via Parity has been made by a duly authorized agent of the bidder.
 Acceptance of electronic bids shall be subject to the limitations set forth in "Warnings Regarding Electronic Bids" below.